cetic/tsimulus-saas/README.md

 #### Swagger

-Automaticaly generate Swagger Specs for TSimulus Cluster API: https://github.com/iheartradio/play-swagger The sbt-play-swagger plugin generates the swagger.json on `sbt run` or `sbt package`.
+Automaticaly generate Swagger Specs for TSimulus Cluster API: https://github.com/iheartradio/play-be.cetic.tsaas.swagger The sbt-play-be.cetic.tsaas.swagger plugin generates the be.cetic.tsaas.swagger.json on `sbt run` or `sbt package`.
-Swagger UI is available at http://localhost:9000/docs/swagger-ui/index.html?url=/assets/swagger.json It uses the swagger-ui webjar and our play app serves the swagger ui.
+Swagger UI is available at http://localhost:9000/docs/be.cetic.tsaas.swagger-ui/index.html?url=/assets/be.cetic.tsaas.swagger.json
+It uses the be.cetic.tsaas.swagger-ui webjar and our play app serves the be.cetic.tsaas.swagger ui.
-(libraryDependencies += "org.webjars" % "swagger-ui" % "2.2.0")
+(libraryDependencies += "org.webjars" % "be.cetic.tsaas.swagger-ui" % "2.2.0")

 #### Kafka